Ran-Dou/Financial-Statements-Text-Analysis/README.md

-# Citizens Data Analysis - CONFIDENTIAL, ANONYMIZED #
+# Financial Statements Digestion #

-**Please note everything in this repository is confidential and should not be shared publicly.
-Plese ping Doran or Andrea if you have questions.**

 ### Purpose ###

-Demonstrate to Citizens that we can deliver "AI" level insights - something they wouldn't be able to see today.
+Demonstrate to banks the ability of delivering "AI" level insights - something they wouldn't be able to see today.

 ### Step-by-Step Objectives ###

-* Data Cleaning - DONE (Zach + Ran)
+* Data Cleaning

 Data cleaning code is found in the `data-cleaning.ipynb` file.
 Current version of cleaned data is saved in `cleaned_data_v2.csv`.

-* Summary Level Statistics - DOING (Zach)
+* Summary Level Statistics
-* Insights Delivery - TODO
+* Insights Delivery